krzysztof-tys/tweak-your-system/README.md

 That's sounds more manageable already.
 You can just go with that.
 But there's a lot of steps to get to the Hollywood and if you want to get there in a reasonable time you need to get organized.

-So, lets break it down even further.
+Lets break it down even further.

-To organize memorization of a poem
+To organize memorization of a poem:

 1. Estimate time, lets say you want it in 2 weeks.
 2. Plan out learning: 20 minutes, every second day.